Hugh Tudor: Palestine

 Tudor remained Chief of Police until his forces had been demobilised and the RIC was disbanded.
-In February 1922, Churchill (who was now Secretary of State for the Colonies) appointed his friend to a new post in the troubled Palestine Mandate – General Officer Commanding and Inspector-General of Police and Prisons, with the temporary rank of air vice marshal.
-Tudor was in the process of raising a British Gendarmerie for the territory at the time which was overwhelmingly recruited from amongst former Black and Tans and Auxiliaries.
+In February 1922, Churchill (who was now Secretary of State for the Colonies) appointed his friend to a new post in the troubled Mandatory Palestine – General Officer Commanding and Inspector-General of Police and Prisons, with the temporary rank of air vice marshal.
+Tudor was in the process of raising a British Gendarmerie for the territory at the time, which was overwhelmingly recruited from amongst former Black and Tans and Auxiliaries.
 He arrived in Palestine to assume the role in June but his refusal to properly manage his dual civil and military responsibilities resulted in his effective dismissal.
 He left Palestine in March 1924 and handed over to Air Commodore Eugene Gerrard; he relinquished his temporary commission as an air vice marshal on 26 April 1924.

 Later life

 In 1923, Tudor was made a Knight Commander of the Order of the Bath.
 In 1924, he retired both from his position as Palestine's Director of Public Safety, and from the Army; having been the youngest Major General to ever attain that rank in the British Army.
 He then emigrated to Newfoundland and began working for Ryan & Company, a fish merchant in Bonavista.
 He later moved to St. John's and worked for George M. Barr's fishing industry and resided with Barr's family in Churchill Square in St. John’s.

-In the 1950s, Tudor's presence in Newfoundland became known to the Irish Republican Army and two of its members were sent to St. John's to assassinate him.
+In the 1950s, Tudor's presence in Newfoundland became known to the Irish Republican Army, and two of its members were sent to St. John's to assassinate him.
 Their planned assassination was not carried out after consultations with a local Catholic priest, Rev. Joseph McDermott, who informed them that their escape plan was bound to fail.

 Media

-In 2012, Newfoundland-based independent audio program producers, Battery Radio, produced a story on Tudor, entitled 'A Bullet For The General'.
+In 2012, Newfoundland-based independent audio programme producers, Battery Radio, produced a story on Tudor, entitled 'A Bullet For The General'.
 The programme was broadcast on RTÉ Radio in January 2012, on CBC Radio in March 2012 and ABC Radio National in June 2013.